clintmadeit/clintoku_e-Commerce/backend_api/README.md

-## Backend Section of the ClintOku Ecommerce We App
+## Backend Section of the ClintOku Ecommerce Web App
 ## The Backend is powered by Laravel